Enabling people to live well at home, or a homely setting, in their community for longer.

-Living and Dying Well with Frailty Collaborative
+Living and Dying Well with Frailty Collaborative (Paused)

 A large-scale change collaborative which aims to improve earlier identification, anticipatory care planning and shared decision-making, and support a multidisciplinary approach so that people living with frailty get the support they need, at the right time, at the right place.

 Find out more about the Living and Dying Well with Frailty Collaborative.

 We have several programmes that have come to an end.
 Their resources are still available and their learning has been used to inform the design and delivery of our current programmes.
 These programmes include:

 - Improving identification and care co-coordination of palliative and end of life care.
 March 2017 - March 2019